Policy instruments for the pigmeat sector

-At the monthly Management Committee on Agricultural Markets the Commission presents the market situation in the pig sector.
+At the monthly Committee for the Common Organisation of the Agricultural Markets the Commission presents the market situation in the pig sector.

 The trends on how the market for pigmeat is expected to develop can be found in the Commissions short term and mid-term reports.